COVERING YOUR CHILDREN

 Eligible dependents include your natural children, stepchildren, children of domestic partners and legally adopted children, including children in a waiting period prior to finalization of adoption.
 Other children who are chiefly dependent on you and for whom you have assumed legal responsibility in place of the parent may also be eligible; you must verify eligibility and provide documentation upon enrollment and every two years thereafter

 Q: What coverage is available for dependent children after age 26?

 A: Extended coverage to Young Adults up to age 30 is required by State legislation.
 The Young Adult Option allows your unmarried, adult children, up to age 30 to purchase their own medical coverage.
-To be eligible, the parent must be a current enrollee (includes retirees and COBRA), and the young adult must work or reside in New York State or the insurer's service area and not be eligible for coverage through their own employer-sponsored insurance plan.
+To be eligible, the parent must be a current enrollee (includes retirees and COBRA), and the young adult must work or reside in New York State or the insurer’s service area and not be eligible for coverage through their own employer-sponsored insurance plan.
 Eligible adult children will be able to enroll in the Young Adult Option during the open enrollment period.
 They may also enroll if/when eligibility is lost due to age or when they are newly eligible because of a change in circumstance, such as a loss of coverage through another plan.
 Under the Young Adult Option, you or your young adult child will pay a separate premium for coverage.
 The premium is the full cost for individual coverage.
-The 2018 premium rate for individual coverage under NYSHIP costs $1,014.98 per month.
+For example, during 2020, individual coverage under NYSHIP costs $1031.85 per month.
 There is no employer contribution.
-For more information, please contact your department's Human Resources Representative.
+For more information, please contact your department’s Human Resources Representative.